gauravtiwari/email_predictor/README.md

 ```
 predictor = Base.new(GIVEN_FORMATS)
 ```
-You can seed as many formats as you want in Clients hash in the data/data.rb
+You can seed as many emails/name as you want in Clients hash in the data/data.rb

 Add the data to the base class: